A Novel Approach to Solving Goal-Achieving Problems for Board Games: Our Approach

 In general, there exists some RZ with respect to a winning position.
-For positions that achieve UCA for Go, their RZs include all grids of the safe blocks and their regions\footnote{Refer to the Appendix or \citet{benson1976life} for the definition of regions in more detail.}, since these blocks are safe regardless of any moves or changes outside the zone.
+For positions that achieve UCA for Go, their RZs include all cells of the safe blocks and their regions \cite{benson1976life}, since these blocks are safe regardless of any moves or changes outside the zone.
 Examples are given in Figure \ref{fig:benson_examples}.
 Thus, a solution tree for $p_a$ is shown in Figure \ref{fig:sol_trees} (a), and the zone $z_a$ is clearly an RZ for $p_a$.
-From RZ-1, we can easily obtain the following property. \begin{description} \item[ZX-1] If $z$ is an RZ with respect to $p$, any bigger zone $z' \supseteq z$ is an RZ for $p$ as well. \end{description} For example, the RZ for $p_a$ in Figure \ref{fig:benson_examples} (a) can be expanded, say, by adding the black blocks or any number of unoccupied grids.
+From RZ-1, we can easily obtain the following property. \begin{description} \item[ZX-1] If $z$ is an RZ with respect to $p$, any bigger zone $z' \supseteq z$ is an RZ for $p$ as well. \end{description} For example, the RZ for $p_a$ in Figure \ref{fig:benson_examples} (a) can be expanded, say, by adding the black blocks or any number of unoccupied cells.
 Taken to the extreme, as long as $p$ is a win, the entire board can serve as an RZ.